 “Precisely.
 Foreigners.
 How many have the Crown Prince’s ear?
 His concubines from the Waste, his gholam from Himyar, none are truly Alanyans.
 What interests have they?
 What agendas?”

 Ozar squeaked a sound of approval from high in his throat.
 “The great Eshkal once said, ‘your heart is with whom you share the battlefield and bed.’”

 Hadrith, it seemed, had stronger suspicions than Ozar.
 I hoped none led to me.

 “Eshkal — a eunuch who’d never thrust a spear, of any kind.
 I don’t share your admiration.”

-“Wisdom has two founts — doing, and observing.”
+“Wisdom has two founts — doing and observing.”
+How true.

 “Anyway,” Hadrith said, voice ringing with impatience, “I’ll task my beloved little fawn with scouring the harem for enemies.
 There’s nothing she won’t do,” a perverse laugh bellowed from his chest, “nothing.”

 “She’s a lovely girl, Hadrith.
 And more than that, her brother is at our gates, with a horde.
 Don’t even think of dishonoring her.
-You could endanger us all.”
+You’d endanger us all.”

 “I don’t shit where I herd sheep, Ozar.
 Something you never learned.”